Globasa-Team/main-pages-grav/10.max/07.metode-fe-lexiseleti/default.eng.md

 -   _Never_ adopt minimal pairs with _v_ and _w_, _s_ and _z_ or word-final position _m_ and _n_.

--   Unless there is absolutely no other option and it has been thoroughly investigated for potential issues with affixed words, _never_ adopt minimal pairs with plus/minus a consonant or vowel at the beginning/end of words.
+-   Unless there is absolutely no other option and it has been thoroughly investigated for potential issues with affixed words, _never_ adopt a minimal pair with plus/minus a consonant or vowel at the beginning/end of words.

 -   Whenever possible, avoid minimal pairs with _l_ and _r_, _b_ and _p_, _f_ and _p_, _c_ and _j_, _c_ and _x_, _h_ and _r_ or minimal pairs with plus/minus a vowel at the beginning/end of words.